 Historical Context of Superscript Usage

 The use of superscripts and subscripts in mathematical notation can be traced back to the early development of algebra and calculus.
-As mathematical notation evolved, mathematicians sought ways to simplify and standardize the representation of complex expressions.
+Now, as mathematical notation evolved, mathematicians sought ways to simplify and standardize the representation of complex expressions.
 The introduction of exponents, initially represented in various forms, gradually led to the adoption of superscripts as the standard notation.

 Over time, the development of printing technologies and later digital word processing software played a significant role in standardizing and popularizing the use of superscripts.
 With the advent of computers and word processors like Microsoft Word, it became easier to insert and format superscripts, making them accessible to a wider audience.
 Today, superscripts are an integral part of scientific, technical, and mathematical writing, facilitating clear and precise communication across various fields.